RiverArchitect/RA_wiki/wiki/SHArC.md

 ![guihe](https://github.com/RiverArchitect/Media/raw/master/images/gui_start_he.PNG)

-To begin a habitat evaluation as a function of *SHArea*, the module first requires a definition of relevant aquatic ambiances for target fish species and lifestages that it [reads from a workbook](#hefish).
+To begin a habitat evaluation as a function of *SHArea*, the module first requires a definition of relevant Physical Habitats for target fish species and lifestages that it [reads from a workbook](#hefish).
 Second, [hydraulic habitat suitability Rasters](#hemakehsi) and related discharge exceedance probabilities need to be calculated.
 The latter step creates habitat conditions, which can now be selected.
 Once a habitat condition is selected, the next step [combines flow depth and velocity habitat suitability Rasters](#herunchsi).
 Finally, [*SHArea* is computed](#herunSHArea) based on combined habitat suitability Rasters, with or without *cover*.

-## Input: Aquatic Ambiance for Fish<a name="hefish"></a>
+## Input: Physical Habitat for Fish<a name="hefish"></a>

-The `Select Aquatic Ambiance` menu enables the definition of flow depth and velocity-dependent habitat suitability curves, as well as travel thresholds for use in the [Habitat Connectivity](Connectivity) module.
+The `Select Physical Habitat` menu enables the definition of flow depth and velocity-dependent habitat suitability curves, as well as travel thresholds for use in the [Habitat Connectivity](Connectivity) module.
 The `DEFINE FISH SPECIES` menu entry opens a workbook called `Fish.xlsx`, which is located in `RiverArchitect/.site_packages/templates/`.
 The `Fish.xlsx` workbook contains the definition of fish species names (rows 2 to 4) and up to four lifestages per species.
 For every lifestage, a preference season and piece-wise linear habitat suitability curves can be entered.
 Moreover, the default workbook contains a global definition of aquatic habitat (`All Aquatic`), where a hydrologic year, season, flow depth, and/or velocity lifestage-like definition can be made.
 These lifestage-like definitions correspond to wetted area that may be considered for an entire hydrologic year, limited to a season, and/or pixels where a minimum flow depth (default: 0.001 m or ft) or velocity (default: 0.001 m/s or fps) is present.
 The `All Aquatic` habitat suitability curves assign a theoretic habitat suitability index of 1.0 to all wetted pixels (i.e., where the flow depth or velocity is larger than 0.001).

 ![hefish](https://github.com/RiverArchitect/Media/raw/master/images/RA_HE_fish_xlsx.png)